Oregon Coast Road Trip Itinerary

 Cape Meares

-One attraction here is that you get a great view of the largest colony of nesting common murres.
-Also, the site is popular for many other species of nesting birds as well.
+One draw here is the great view of the largest colony of nesting common murres.
+The site is also popular with many other species of nesting birds.

 In addition to natural life, you can explore a beautiful lighthouse that’s free and open to the public.